BAGHDAD NOTE

 The Wingatui grey turned up at Melbourne in 1970 and caused a big upset in the Cup

-Baghdad Note foaled in 1965 and sired by Kurdistan (GB), his dam Fair Note (NZ) was by Fairs Fair (GB).
-His broodmares sire, Fairs Fair was the father of the grand New Zealand champion Even Stevens, who won the 1962 Caulfield and Melbourne Cups.
-He was trained by Bob Heasley at Wingatui in Otago.
-He was breed by William Hazlett who was an All Black's loose forward on the tough South African tour of 1928 and against the British touring team in 1930.
 Following the death of his brother in WWII and then his father, Bill acquired the Chelandry thoroughbred stud at Taramoa, near Invercargill, which had been established by his father in 1918.
-Most of Hazlett's racehorses were bred at the Chelandry stud, where Kurdistan sired Baghdad Note, as well as such famous jump horses as Kumai, Koral and Eiffel Tower.
+Most of Hazlett's racehorses were bred at the Chelandry stud, where Kurdistan sired BAGHDAD NOTE, as well as such famous steeplechase horses as KUMAI, the legendary KORAL and the great, EIFFEL TOWER.
 A highly motivated and astute individual with a proven track record of success in the high country farming industry, Bill made significant and pioneering contributions to the thoroughbred breeding sector in New Zealand.
+Hazlett bred and trained his horses to be tough and versatile, capable of winning at any distance.
+Never afraid of adopting an innovative practice, Hazlett trained his horses to jump at an early age; they were entered in hurdle and steeplechase races when in their prime for flat racing.

 As a two-year-old Baghdad Note ran only four times.
 He won a juvenile maiden at Riccarton in July of 1968 and had one start in Australia at Warwick Farm for a 2nd.
 Turning three he had two further starts in Australia before returning home.
-Out of 12 starts Baghdad Note ran five second placings and at the end of that campaign in July of 1969 won two Handicaps at Trentham over 1600m.
+Out of 12 starts Baghdad Note ran five second placings and at the end of that campaign in July of 1969, winning two Handicaps at Trentham over 1600m.

 After a lengthy break from racing due to injury, Baghdad Note was leased by young trainer Terry Millard at Kilmore, (65km north of Melbourne) who gradually returned the horse back to race fitness.
 As an 8-year-old years old Baghdad Note turned back the clock and returned to the racing spotlight as the oldest winner of the Sandown Cup.
 A stirring win at Sandown in 1973 was Baghdad Note's first metropolitan success since the Melbourne Cup victory.
-The horse featured in the 1973 Adelaide Cup, running second to Tavel, and then went to Queensland where he won the O'Shea stakes, defeating Runyon.
-He then started in the Brisbane Cup, when, despite breaking down again nearing the home turn, he still finished in third place.
+The horse featured in the 1973 Adelaide Cup, running second to TAVEL, and then went to Queensland where he won the O'Shea stakes, defeating RUNYON.
+He then started in the Brisbane Cup, when, despite breaking down again nearing the home turn, he still finished into third place.
 After retirement he became a clerk of the course horse at Flemington, then later a police horse.
 He spent his twilight years at the farm of former jockey, trainer Jim Lawrence, and at his passing had been the oldest surviving Cup winner at 27.

 RACE RECORD - 64: 13-15-7